‘Demon Slayer’ Watch Order (Series & Movie, Chronologically)

 Is it necessary to watch the Demon Slayer movies?

 It depends.
-The Mugen Train movie is essential as it’s canon and advances the main story, though you can opt for its TV adaptation in Season 2.
+The Mugen Train and Infinity Castle movies are essential as it’s canon and advance the main story, though you can opt for their TV adaptation in Season 2.
 However, compilation films like To the Swordsmith Village and To the Hashira Training are skippable since they recap TV episodes.
-The upcoming Infinity Castle trilogy will be unmissable, as it’s the only way to see the finale.

 Will there be more Demon Slayer seasons?

 No, there won’t be more traditional seasons after Season 4.
-The anime has adapted most of the manga, and the final Infinity Castle Arc is being released as a movie trilogy starting in 2025.
-This cinematic conclusion will wrap up Tanjiro’s story, marking the end of the Demon Slayer anime as we know it—though spin-offs or specials could emerge later.
+The anime has adapted most of the manga, and the final Infinity Castle Arc is being released as a movie trilogy.
+The first part, titled Part 1: Akaza Returns, has already been released.